nataliarodriguez-uc/nataliarodriguez-uc/README.md

 I am interested in machine learning, data science, and their growing range of real-world applications — particularly in fields like healthcare, engineering systems, and business operations.
 Even so, what excites me most is going beyond implementation: using optimization, mathematical modeling, and statistical learning to improve how intelligent systems are built and understood.

 While my foundation is in operations research and machine learning, I am increasingly focused on how optimization helps us design smarter, more interpretable, and more efficient AI systems.
-I’m especially drawn to the theoretical underpinnings of machine learning, and how rigorous modeling can support advances in algorithmic performance and real-world impact.
+I’m especially drawn to the theoretical contributions of machine learning, and how rigorous modeling can support advances in algorithmic performance and real-world impact.
 I'm currently learning more about AI structures through advances on my past and current project applications.

 ---